The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Successful businesspeople often make excellent tenants (higher income, stability), but verification requires more effort than salaried employees.

 Income-to-rent ratio guidelines: As mentioned earlier, tenant income should be 3-4 times the monthly rent equivalent.
 For ₦1,200,000 annual rent (₦100,000 monthly equivalent), minimum income should be ₦300,000-₦400,000 monthly.
-This ratio ensures rent is affordable, reduces default risk, allows for tenant's other expenses, and provides buffer for financial emergencies.
+This ratio keeps rent affordable, reduces default risk, leaves room for the tenant's other expenses, and provides a buffer for financial emergencies.

 Tenants spending more than 30-35% of income on rent often struggle with payments.